AgentOS

 WUNDERLAND security configuration tiers from dangerous (no restrictions) to paranoid (maximum lockdown) with 5-tier prompt-injection defense

-AgentOS Workbench — the developer cockpit
+AgentOS Workbench

-The workbench is a React-based developer dashboard for inspecting and debugging agent sessions in real-time.
+The workbench is a React-based developer dashboard for inspecting and debugging agent sessions in real time.

 • Session inspector — sidebar session switcher with Zustand state management